solodev/landing-page-module/README.md

 ## Step 1: Add the Form
  - landing-page-form.tpl

-Create a calendar for the Landing Page and upload the following form
+Create a calendar for the Landing Page and upload the following form.
+Be sure to replace SITE_NAME with your site's name.

 ```
 <div class="panel-group">